emacadie/groovy-validator/README.md

 222 is a long outside the range 0 to 100 or it is not divisible by anything in the set [5, 7]
 ```

-If "thowException" is true for a POGO, the field will either retain its pre-existing value (if it had one) or be set to null.
 If "throwException" is true for an immutable object and an exception is thrown, then the object will not be created.

 Right now it only handles String, double, float, int and long.
 For String, it checks the string is checked against a minimum ("minLength") and maximum ("maxLength") length, and against a regular expression ("regEx").
 For integers and longs, the field is checked against minimum ("minValue") and maximum ("maxValue") values, and a set of divisors ("divisorSet").
 For double and float, the field is checked against minimum ("minValue") and maximum ("maxValue") values.
 There are defaults for all of these.

-AnnotationProcessor can handle mutable fields in POGOs, and ImmutableValidator can handle fields in immutable objects.
+Using the annotations standalone can handle mutable fields in POGOs, and ImmutableValidator can handle fields in immutable objects.
 So far this project cannot handle final fields in POGOs.
 You can put a final field in a POGO, you just cannot use these annotations for that field.
 You also need to add a constructor for the final field.

 To use this project:
 Run